diogo-febra-ferreira/3Dfurniture/README.md

 ![2](https://user-images.githubusercontent.com/76527448/224729997-354ba78b-04aa-43d7-8a53-8131fe95b108.PNG)
-the display of a 3D object which is fully interactible with using the mouse or the buttons to change it's appearence(lightning, material, opening and closing animations, etc).
+the display of a 3D object which is fully interactable with using the mouse or the buttons to change its appearance (lighting, material, opening and closing animations, etc).